mariadbd-multi(1) — Linux manual page

 datadir = /usr/local/mysql/var4

-language = /usr/local/share/mysql/estonia
+language = /usr/local/share/mariadb/estonia

 user = tonu